- Principal Investigator: Dr Marianne Hem Eriksen

 Dr Marianne Hem Eriksen

 Marianne is Principal Investigator and team leader for Body-Politics.
-She is Associate Professor of Archaeology at the School of Archaeology and Ancient History, University of Leicester, a member of the Young Academy of Europe, and winner of the Philip Leverhulme Prize 2022.
+She is Associate Professor of Archaeology at the School of Archaeology and Ancient History, University of Leicester, a member of the Young Academy of Europe, winner of the Philip Leverhulme Prize 2022, and an AHRC / BBC New Generation Thinker 2023.

 Marianne’s research ranges topics from infancy, power (and the powerless), to movement, dreams and complex concepts the self in the past.
 Her research has centred three main axes of late prehistoric and early medieval Scandinavia: the entwinement between architecture and inhabitants; the complex relationships between the living and the dead; and the social dynamics and politics of everyday life.
 Often, she has worked with the links between architectural spaces and human bodies, by considering how prehistoric houses are built by bodies, produce certain bodily experiences, can be conceptualised as bodies themselves – and how dead bodies, parts and whole, are linked to domestic space.
 Marianne has a strong interest in the lived experiences of inequality and gender.